-The Nominating and Corporate Governance Committee proposes nominees for director and acts pursuant to its charter, which is posted on our website, www.bristowgroup.com, under the "Governance" caption.
-It is the policy of the Nominating and Corporate Governance Committee to consider director candidates recommended by our employees, directors, stockholders, and others, including search firms.
-The Nominating and Corporate Governance Committee has sole authority to retain and terminate any search firm used to identify candidates for director and has sole authority to approve the search firm's fees and other retention terms.
+The ESG Committee proposes nominees for director and acts pursuant to its charter, which is posted on our website, www.bristowgroup.com, under the "Governance" caption.
+It is the policy of the ESG Committee to consider director candidates recommended by our employees, directors, stockholders, and others, including search firms.
+The ESG Committee has sole authority to retain and terminate any search firm used to identify candidates for director and has sole authority to approve the search firm's fees and other retention terms.

 A stockholder who wishes to recommend a director for nomination must follow the procedures set forth below for nominations to be made directly by a stockholder.
-In addition, the stockholder should provide such other information as such stockholder may deem relevant to the Nominating and Corporate Governance Committee's evaluation.
+In addition, the stockholder should provide such other information as such stockholder may deem relevant to the ESG Committee's evaluation.
 All recommendations, regardless of the source of identification, are evaluated on the same basis as candidates recommended by our directors, chief executive officer, other executive officers, third-party search firms or other sources.

-Our Bylaws permit stockholders to nominate directors for election at an Annual Meeting of Stockholders regardless of whether such nominee is submitted to and evaluated by the Nominating and Corporate Governance Committee.
+Our Bylaws permit stockholders to nominate directors for election at an Annual Meeting of Stockholders regardless of whether such nominee is submitted to and evaluated by the ESG Committee.
 To nominate a director using this process, the stockholder must follow procedures set forth in our Bylaws.
 Those procedures require a stockholder wishing to nominate a candidate for director at next year's Annual Meeting of Stockholders to give us written notice not earlier than the close of business on the 120th day prior to the anniversary date of the immediately preceding Annual Meeting of Stockholders and not later than the close of business on the 90th day prior to the anniversary date of the immediately preceding Annual Meeting of Stockholders.
-However, if the date of the Annual Meeting of Stockholders is more than 30 days before or more than 60 days after such anniversary date, notice is required not earlier than 120 days prior to the Annual Meeting of Stockholders and not later than the later of 90 days prior to the Annual Meeting of Stockholders or the 10th day after we publicly disclose the meeting date.
+However, if the date of the Annual Meeting of Stockholders is more than 30 days before or more than 60 days after such anniversary date, notice is required not earlier than 120 days prior to the Annual Meeting of Stockholders or the 10th day after we publicly disclose the meeting date.
 The notice to our Corporate Secretary must include the following:

-- The nominee's name, age and business and residence addresses: - The nominee's principal occupation or employment; - The class and number of our shares, if any, owned by the nominee; - The name and address of the stockholder as they appear on our books; - The class and number of our shares owned by the stockholder as of the record date for the Annual Meeting of Stockholders (if this date has been announced) and as of the date of the notice: - A representation that the stockholder intends to appear in person or by proxy at the Annual Meeting of Stockholders to nominate the candidate specified in the notice; - A description of all arrangements or understandings between the stockholder and the nominee; and

-Any other information regarding the nominee or stockholder that would be required to be included in a proxy statement relating to the election of directors, including the specific experience, qualifications, attributes or skills that led the stockholder to believe that the person should serve as a director.
+- The nominee's name, age and business and residence addresses; - The nominee's principal occupation or employment; - The class and number of our shares, if any, owned by the nominee; - The name and address of the stockholder as they appear on our books; - The class and number of our shares owned by the stockholder as of the record date for the Annual Meeting of Stockholders (if this date has been announced) and as of the date of the notice; - A representation that the stockholder intends to appear in person or by proxy at the Annual Meeting of Stockholders to nominate the candidate specified in the notice; - A description of all arrangements or understandings between the stockholder and the nominee; and - Any other information regarding the nominee or stockholder that would be required to be included in a proxy statement relating to the election of directors, including the specific experience, qualifications, attributes or skills that led the stockholder to believe that the person should serve as a director.